The Thaw (2009 film): Plot

 The bite on Bart's arm is infected and he has Atom and Evelyn amputate his arm at the elbow.
 The group decides to destroy the facility and wait things out in the helicopter.
 Ling is attacked by bugs who have made their way in through the ventilation system.
 Bart discovers that the amputation was useless as his upper arm is now showing signs of infection; he opts to stay behind with Ling.
 They deliberately overdose on morphine and fall asleep as the bugs swarm over them.

 Federico comes running out, refusing to be checked for infection, then turns on Evelyn and Atom.
 As he is about to shoot Evelyn, he is shot from behind by David.
 David insists they destroy the research station.
 Evelyn finds a video David recorded and discovers that David has intentionally infected himself, preparing to set the bugs loose to teach humanity a lesson about global warming's effects.

 As a rescue helicopter comes to pick up David, Evelyn and Atom are locked up by David, but they escape.
-Atom grabs one of the helicopter’s skids to attempt to make the helicopter land, but falls to the ground after being shaken off by the pilot’s attempts to stabilise it, falling to the ground and becoming mortally injured.
+Atom grabs one of the helicopter’s skids to attempt to make the helicopter land, but falls to the ground after being shaken off by the pilot’s attempts to stabilise it, and is mortally injured.
 As the helicopter starts flying away, Evelyn shoots at it, causing it to crash into a building previously doused in gasoline.
 David and the helicopter crew die in the resulting fire; Evelyn finds Atom, who dies in her arms.

 The following day another rescue team arrives, finding the destruction and Evelyn, the sole survivor.
 Later, as a radio station airs information based on Evelyn's reports, a hunter calls his dog away from a dead bird the dog has been eating.
 Bugs emerge from the bird's body, which was infected from eating the mammoth.
 The closing scene shows the hunter's truck heading towards a large city.